 SOLIDWORKS Flow Simulation is available in a variety of packages ranging from Flow Simulation, Flow Simulation with Electronics Cooling, and Flow Simulation with HVAC.
 The features discussed in this blog will be across all packages of SOLIDWORKS Flow Simulation and will be explicitly called out when I discuss them.

 Please note that these are just some of the new features of SOLIDWORKS Flow Simulation 2018, and are the features that I’m most excited about.
-For a complete listing of all the new features in SOLIDWORKS Flow Simulation 2018, check out this “What’s New in SOLIDWORKS 2018” PDF.

 New Free Surface feature SOLIDWORKS 2018 Flow Simulation